e-kwsm/gau2grid/docs/source/py_install.rst

     conda install pygau2grid -c psi4

-This installs gau2grid and the NumPy dependancy.
+This installs gau2grid and the NumPy dependency.

 Install from Source